tsikerdekis/overnight-hercules-network-security/chapter_02/full-hardware-solution.md

 Make a note of the code (e.g., enp2s0) that is associated with network interface.
 12. To load the IDS software, type `bash start.sh`.
 This will prompt you with a few questions about your network, provide the answers based on what you know.
 It will also take a while for everything to be download and started.
 Be patient.
 When everything returns to prompt, you are ready to go.
 Example image:
 [![Ready](img/nsm-ready.png)](img/nsm-ready.png)

-You can also verify that everything works by opening a browser and typing the IP address of Beelink.
+13. You can also verify that everything works by opening a browser and typing the IP address of Beelink.
 You should see the Opensearch Dashboards interface.
 Example image:
 [![Kibana](img/dashboards.png)](img/dashboards.png)

-At this point you can also go to your router and assign a fixed IP for beelink.
+14. At this point you can also go to your router and assign a fixed IP for beelink.
 This way, you can always access it using the same IP.

 ## Network Tap
 You can either use a passive or active tap.
 Passive taps are easier to use but active taps are more versatile.
-One active tap that you can use is a switch like [https://www.amazon.com/TP-LINK-TL-SG105E-5-Port-Gigabit-Version/dp/B00N0OHEMA](TP-Link TL-SG105E).
+One active tap that you can use is a switch like [TP-Link TL-SG105E](https://www.amazon.com/TP-LINK-TL-SG105E-5-Port-Gigabit-Version/dp/B00N0OHEMA).
 This switch has a feature called port mirroring that allows you to mirror all traffic from one port to another.

 1. Connect the switch to your router.
 2. Connect Beelink to the switch.